OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/init.md

 The `ll-pica init` command is used to initialize the configuration information for the conversion package.

-View the help information for the `ll-cli init` command:
+View the help information for the `ll-pica init` command:

 ```bash
 ll-pica init --help